by Steven Doyle

 Today Maria Luna is honored with a park on Maple Avenue (400 Maple Ave) named for her as well as namesake Maria Luna Food and Nutrition Center at DISD.

-In 2013 Luna’s factory on Harry Hines burned, completely destroying the factory, but more recently and quietly opened at 2555 Connector Drive next to the Gas Monkey Grill.
+In 2013 Luna’s factory on Harry Hines burned, completely destroying the factory, but opened a year ago at 2555 Connector Drive next to the Gas Monkey Grill.

 “We are now serving a full menu and have closed the restaurant on Harry Hines moving all of our operations to this new building”, Fernando Luna, Jr told us recently.
 His face beamed as he gave us a walking tour of the facility which allows diners to watch the tortilla factory in operation, currently producing 600 tortillas an hour.